bhamshu/ECC/README.md

 Soon,I will be adding cryptographic algorithms like Diffie-Hellman key exchange over elliptic curves and other algorithms as I study them.
 Contributions are welcome!

 **A word of caution:**
 As of now, I have designed it to work for 32-bit integers which is very very low for any real world cryptographic purposes.
 I plan to use [GMP](https://gmplib.org/) in future updates so as to support standard 160/192 bit versions.

+*PS.
+Feel free to contact me (shubhamdtu20@gmail.com) for support, I'll be glad to help.
+Please drop a word if you use it to let me know that you found it helpful.*